Tesla Academy

 Local gravity would be that created by suitable materials and shape, differing from reference gravity.

-Distorted gravity would be a local field that is of sufficient strength to be a danger to navigation, such as near a black hole.
+Distorted gravity would be a local field that is of sufficient strength to be a danger to navigation, such as near a so-called black hole.

 We might do well to consider gravity as neither push nor pull.
 Instead, think of it as a flow, and see what happens to your potential designs.
+It appears that gravity is relatively instantaneous in action across space and time domains.
+This brings up many interesting lines of speculation.

 It is likely that the material composition of a substance could have an effect on Local Gravity.
 To research this, try the following steps: